gramework/gramework/docs/README.md

 _Gramework long-term testing stand metrics screenshot made with [Gramework Stats Dashboard](https://grafana.com/dashboards/3422) and [metrics middleware](https://github.com/gramework/gramework/tree/dev/metrics)_

 ### What is it?
-Fast, highly effective, reliable SPA-first go-way web framework made by fasthttp maintainer.
+Gramework is a fast, highly effective, reliable, SPA-first, go-way web framework made by a [fasthttp](https://github.com/valyala/fasthttp) [maintainer](https://github.com/kirillDanshin).
 You get the simple yet powerful API, we handle optimizations internally.
-We glad to see your feature requests and PRs.
+We're always glad to see your feature requests and PRs.

 -----

 **Reasons to use Gramework**

-- Gramework has stable API
+- Gramework has a stable API.
-- Gramework is battle-tested
+- Gramework is battle-tested.
-- Gramework made by fasthttp maintainer
+- Gramework is made by a [maintainer](https://github.com/kirillDanshin) of [fasthttp](https://github.com/valyala/fasthttp).
-- Gramework is one of the rare frameworks that can help you to use server's resources effectively
+- Gramework is one of the rare frameworks that can help you use your server's resources more efficiently.
-- Gramework make your projects' infrastructure costs more effective by using as less memory as possible
+- Gramework lowers your infrastructure costs by using as little memory as possible.
-- Gramework helps you serve requests faster, and so it helps you increase conversions ([source 1](https://blog.kissmetrics.com/speed-is-a-killer/), [source 2](https://blog.hubspot.com/marketing/page-load-time-conversion-rates))
+- Gramework helps you serve requests faster, and so it helps you increase conversions ([source 1](https://blog.kissmetrics.com/speed-is-a-killer/), [source 2](https://blog.hubspot.com/marketing/page-load-time-conversion-rates)).
-- With Gramework you can build software faster using simple yet optimized API
+- With Gramework you can build software faster using a simple yet powerful and highly optimized API.
-- With Gramework you can get agile support and get answers to your questions
+- With Gramework you get enterprise-grade support and answers to all your questions.
-- At Gramework team we respect our users
+- At the Gramework team, we respect our users.
-- You can contact me and donate for high priority feature
+- You can directly contact the [maintainer](https://github.com/kirillDanshin) and [donate](https://opencollective.com/gramework) for high priority feature.
-- You can be sure that all license questions are OK with gramework
+- You can be sure that all license questions are OK with gramework.
-- You can buy a corporate-grade support

 **Go >= 1.9.6 is the oldest continously tested and supported version.**

 ### Useful links and info
-If you find it, you can submit vulnerability via k@gramework.win.
+If you encounter any vulnerabilities then please feel free to submit them via k@gramework.win.

 | Name  | Link/Badge  	|
 |---	|---		|